-- Make use of the "Needs technical review" and "Needs editorial review" flags, to mark articles that have been translated but should be double-checked for technical and grammatical accuracy.
+- Use the "Needs technical review" and "Needs editorial review" flags, to mark articles that have been translated but should be double-checked for technical and grammatical accuracy.

 - Use the "junk" tag to mark pages that need to be deleted.
 Since only admins have access to delete articles, this provides a way to mark that an article is obsolete until the admins get the page deleted.